 What makes this programme unique?
 Which courses do you take?
 And how is it to study Forensic Science?
 Programme director Arian van Arian and student Meike Kombrink will answer these questions in this video.

 Have a chat with a student, lecturer and/or student advisor.
-You will be given a short presentation about the programme and will be able to ask all your questions live, together with other prospective students.
-The next Meet & Ask will take place 14 February 2022, 15:00-16:00 (CET).
+You'll get a short presentation about the programme and can ask all your questions live, together with other prospective students.
+The next Meet & Ask will take place between 11-17 February 2023.

 Applicants must hold a Bachelor's degree (university or applied sciences) in:

 - natural sciences